artasparks/glift/README.md

 **Running Tests**

 There are several ways to run the qunit tests.
-To run the QUnit Tests via gulp:
+To simply run the QUnit Tests via gulp:

 ```shell
 gulp test